DavidYeti/DavidYeti/README.md

 # David Yeti: The AE Pipeline 💰

-I'm a **Security SDR II** charting my path to Account Executive (AE) at a major tech company.
+I'm a **Security SDR II** charting my path to Security Account Executive (AE) at a major tech company.
 I focus on building secure cloud systems and bridging technical architecture with high-level **business/ROI** value.

 ---